Theoretical and Empirical Advances in Forest Pruning: Introduction

 \section{Introduction}

-The benefits of combining forecasts have been documented in the literature at least since \cite{Laplace1818}, gaining traction after the seminal works of \cite{Reid1968, Reid1969} and \cite{Bates1969}.
+The benefits of combining forecasts have been documented in the literature at least since \citet{Laplace1818}, gaining traction after the seminal works of \citet{Reid1968, Reid1969} and \citet{Bates1969}.

 Rather remarkably, the overall success of the ensemble does not rely on the strength of the individual base learners.
-In fact, the base learners are either assumed or even designed to be individually weak in some ensemble methods, e.g. Boosting \citep{Kearns1988} or BART \citep{Chipman2010}.
+In fact, the base learners are either assumed or even designed to be individually weak in some ensemble methods, e.g. Boosting \citep{Kearns1988}, BART \citep{Chipman2010}.
 However, this does not mean that having individually strong base learners is necessarily detrimental to ensemble performance.
 In fact, the opposite has been proved to be true in some methods: in random forests \citep{Breiman2001}, the generalization error of the forest depends positively on the strength of the individual trees in the forest, while the dependence is negative on the correlation among them.

 This behavior is not exclusive to random forests, and has led to the emergence of an important line of research focused on devising methods to identify subsets of base learners within a given ensemble that lead to better out-of-sample performance compared to the full ensemble.
-Margineantu's pioneering work in this topic \citep{Margineantu1997} studies ensemble pruning in the context of the AdaBoost method \citep{Freund1997} with classification trees as base learners, empirically showing that ensemble size can sometimes be substantially reduced while maintaining performance.
-Similar results are presented in \cite{Zhou2002} for neural networks, and in \cite{Reid2009} in the context of stacking different families of base classifiers, including neural networks, support vector machines, k-nearest neighbors, decision trees and random forests.
-In the specific context of random forests, of notable mention are the works of \cite{Wang2009} and \cite{Bernard2009}, which show the success of forest-pruning methods in a classification context through extensive simulations.
-In the present work, among other contributions, we extend those empirical results to the regression context, obtaining extreme forest reductions of up to $99\%$ while improving out-of-sample performance.
-In addition, we provide theoretical support for such remarkable results.
+Margineantu's pioneering work in this topic \citep{Margineantu1997} studies ensemble pruning in the context of the AdaBoost model \citep{Freund1997} with classification trees as base learners, empirically showing that ensemble size can sometimes be substantially reduced while maintaining performance.
+Similar results are presented in \citet{Zhou2002} for neural networks, and in \citet{Reid2009} in the context of stacking different families of base classifiers, including neural networks, support vector machines, k-nearest neighbors, decision trees and random forests.
+In the specific context of random forests, of notable mention are the works of \citet{Wang2009} and \citet{Bernard2009}, which show the success of forest-pruning methods in a classification context through extensive simulations.
+In the present work, among other contributions, we extend those empirical findings to the regression context, obtaining extreme forest reductions of up to $99\%$ while improving out-of-sample performance, which we support with theoretical results.